11ty/eleventy-dev-server/README.md

 ## Installation

-You do not need to install this separately—it is bundled with `@11ty/eleventy` starting with Eleventy v2.0.0.
+You _do not need to install this_ separately—it is bundled with `@11ty/eleventy` starting with Eleventy v2.0.0.

-That said, you can use it standalone!
-A [CLI is also rumored](https://github.com/11ty/eleventy-dev-server/issues/2), if you pester the author about it enough.
+## CLI

+As of `1.0.0-canary.10` we now include a CLI for the Eleventy Dev Server.

 ```
+# ⚠️⚠️ This is for **standalone** use only.
-# Unnecessary if you’re using this with Eleventy
+# Installation is unnecessary if you’re using this with Eleventy.

+npm install -g @11ty/eleventy-dev-server

+# Alternatively, install locally into your project
-npm install @11ty/eleventy-dev-server
+# npm install @11ty/eleventy-dev-server

+# Serve the current directory
+npx @11ty/eleventy-dev-server

+# Serve a different subdirectory
+npx @11ty/eleventy-dev-server --input=_site

+# Disable the `domdiff` feature
+npx @11ty/eleventy-dev-server --domdiff=false

+# Full command list in the Help
+npx @11ty/eleventy-dev-server --help
 ```

 ## Tests